 The Policy and Procedure Statements (PPSs) in section four focus on teaching.
 Most immediately relevant to you is PPS 4.01, which identifies policies about the conduct and planning of courses, including course policies, grades, syllabi, and examinations.
 If you read through the document, you will see that syllabi should contain learning outcomes, final exam dates, a schedule, other policies, and more.
 Learn more details about course policies and procedures in the Faculty Handbook.
 Your academic unit may have additional policies and procedures.

 If you have any concerns about a Texas State University student, please take a minute to use the Positive Action With Students system, P.A.W.S.
 Alert, to let someone know your concern.
 This early warning initiative identifies concerns about students in need.
 People in appropriate offices contact the student in effort to make a successful intervention.
 Referrals often relate to academic deficiencies, career, personal, social, physical, and emotional challenges.

 Faculty Development Resources

-The Office of Professional Development dedicates itself to helping you further your professional career.
+The Organizational Development & Communications dedicates itself to helping you further your professional career.

 Faculty Development aims to improve teaching and learning through planning outcomes, monitoring achievements, and developing strategies.
-In addition to New Tenure-Track Faculty Orientation and the Program for Excellence in Teaching and Learning, they offer faculty workshops, special events, and a small library of related books and journals.
+In addition to New Tenure-Track Faculty Orientation and the Scholarship & Teaching Excellence Program, they offer faculty workshops, special events, and a small library of related books and journals.